-He is the author if Refiguring the Real: Picture and Modernity in Word and Image, 1400-1700 (Princeton University Press, 1993), Indiscernible Counterparts: The Invention of the Text in French Classical DramaInorth Carolina Studies in Romance Languages and Literatures, 2002), and Baroque Self-Invention and Historical Truth: Hercules at the Crossroads (Ashgate, 2004; now in a Routledge imprint), and The Matter of Mind: Reason and Experience in the Age of Descartes (University of Toronto Press, 2012).
+He is the author of Refiguring the Real: Picture and Modernity in Word and Image, 1400-1700 (Princeton University Press, 1993), Indiscernible Counterparts: The Invention of the Text in French Classical Drama (North Carolina Studies in Romance Languages and Literatures, 2002), Baroque Self-Invention and Historical Truth: Hercules at the Crossroads (Ashgate, 2004; now in a Routledge imprint), and The Matter of Mind: Reason and Experience in the Age of Descartes (University of Toronto Press, 2012).
 His latest book, Experimental Selves: Person and Experience in Early Modern Europe, is scheduled to appear with the University of Toronto Press in November 2018.
 He has also published articles on early modern literature, philosophy, and art history in PMLA, Representations, MLQ, Comparative Literature, Yale French Studies, and Word & Image.

 He received a fellowship from the National Endowment for the Humanities in 2005 and a Center for the Humanities and the Arts Faculty Fellowship in 2016.
 He was awarded a Boulder Faculy Assembly Prize for Excellence in Service in 2010, a BFA Prize for Excellence in Research in 2015, and a Best Should Teach Gold Award in 2016.
 The Matter of Mind was awarded the MLA’s Aldo and Jeanne Scaglione Prize for French and Francophone Studies in 2013.